23 minute read

-It’s been almost a year since my last post, and during that time I have acquired a strong interest in revisiting privilege escalation techniques for the modern era 😸 My goal is always to find code that executes across all Windows versions AND bypasses EDR.
-In fact, when I write these blog posts, I test all the code with EDR on to ensure everything is fully tested before I share my findings.
+It’s been almost a year since my last post, and during that time I have acquired a strong interest in revisiting privilege escalation techniques for the modern era 😸 My goal is always to find code that executes across all Windows versions AND bypasses at least Windows Defender.
+In fact, when I write these blog posts, I test all the code against Windows Defender by default to ensure everything is fully tested and can at least bypass defender before I share my findings.

 Unrelated, but I also added an updated Discord link on the left panel of my site, in case anyone wants to hop in and say hi.
 I’ve met quite a few of you on Twitter over the years and I’ve thoroughly enjoyed the conversations that have unfolded since I first joined twitter not that long ago.
 Okay, let’s dive in to the first UAC bypass method.